OpenMoonRay/openmoonray-docs/docs/user-reference/scene-objects/scene-variables/SceneVariables.md

       <b>Int</b>
       <br>
       default: 2
-      <p class="scene-class-comments">This setting specifies the maximum number of queued checkpoint images the checkpoint-writing background thread can handle.
+      <p class="scene-class-comments">Specifies the maximum number of queued checkpoint images the checkpoint-writing background thread can handle.
 The value of checkpoint_max_bgcache must be greater than or equal to 1.
 If the number of queued checkpoint images exceeds this limit, MCRT threads will be temporarily suspended while background images are written to make room in the queue.
 A larger value can support background writing even with short checkpoint intervals, but it may require more memory.
 A value of 2 is recommended for most cases.</p>
       {%-include image-gallery.html images=site.data.user-reference.scene-objects.scene-variables.SceneVariables.attributes.checkpoint_max_bgcache.images data=site.data.user-reference.scene-objects.scene-variables.SceneVariables-%}
       {%-include video-gallery.html videos=site.data.user-reference.scene-objects.scene-variables.SceneVariables.attributes.checkpoint_max_bgcache.videos data=site.data.user-reference.scene-objects.scene-variables.SceneVariables-%}
       {%-include see-also.html links=site.data.user-reference.scene-objects.scene-variables.SceneVariables.attributes.checkpoint_max_bgcache.links heading=4-%}